 Drivers are always expected to exercise caution, and when they encounter dangerous roads, they need to act responsibly, which might mean reducing speed to maintain control or safely changing lanes before driving into a pothole or other hazard.
 The city might, in some cases, be found negligent for not fixing a known road problem quickly enough, but drivers are responsible for the safe operation of their own vehicles.

 There are many, many causes of auto and truck accidents, but study after study shows that there is one critical factor in almost every crash: the driver.
-Human error, whether the result of distracted driving, operating under the influence, driving at unsafe speeds, or outright reckless or negligent operation, has been found to be at the root of between 90 and 99 percent of all so-called motor vehicle “accidents.”
+Human error, whether the result of distracted driving, operating under the influence, driving at unsafe speeds, or outright reckless or negligent operation, has been found to be at the root of about 94% percent of all car accidents.

-If you or a loved one have been injured as a result of a car crash, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+If you or a loved one have been injured as a result of a crash, contact the attorneys of Wilson Kehoe Winingham.
 An Indianapolis car accident lawyer from WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.